 Heather is a native of San Antonio, Texas and prior to entering Baylor, studied piano under Karl Leifheit, Professor of Music at Trinity University and former student of Rosina Lhévinne.
 At Baylor, she studied piano while pursuing her vocal degrees and, subsequently, studied private voice with Bernadine Oliphint, Professor of Music at Texas Southern University.
 As a young adult, Heather also spent many hours at the piano with her aunt, Lois Damron Burt, herself a gifted pianist, musician and former private student of David Saperton from the Curtis Institute of Music in Philadelphia.
 Mrs. Burt was a great inspiration to Heather during her formative years as a musician and helped instill her love of music and desire for excellence.
 An accomplished musician, author and clinician, Heather has devoted her life to her church, family and music profession.

 Ron Rathnau graduated from the United States Air Force Academy and is a former military officer.
 He is a native of Chicago, Illinois and earned an MBA degree in Finance and Operations Management from St. Mary's University.
-Heather and Ron have been married 31 years and have two daughters.
+Heather and Ron have two daughters.